December 11, 2025 (6mo ago) — last updated April 11, 2026 (2mo ago)

 Q: Is a monthly retainer better than a project fee?

-A: A retainer is better for sustained growth.
-Use project fees for one-off technical tasks.
+A: A retainer works best for sustained growth; use project fees for one-off technical tasks.

-Q: What’s the biggest mistake business owners make when hiring SEO?
+Q: What’s the biggest hiring mistake business owners make with SEO?

-A: Not defining clear goals and timelines, and choosing the cheapest option without vetting deliverables.
+A: Not defining clear goals and timelines, then choosing the cheapest option without vetting deliverables.

 1.